 There aren’t too many options out there when it comes to drinking a lungo shot most probably due to the notable bitterness that makes this style of coffee an acquired taste.

-Café Lungo – Not quite a caffe or an Americano, this “long coffee” includes espresso with just a splash of hot water.
+Café Lungo – Not quite a coffee or an Americano, this “long coffee” includes espresso with just a splash of hot water.
 You’ll get this in a special lungo cup (traditionally a small glass) as there is too much liquid to fit in a standard espresso cup.

 European style – Add a splash of hot milk to your café lungo and you’ve got a small but punch beverage that goes down a treat.

 The Lungo Americano – just as you would make an americano with an espresso shot, we can also use lungo for this purpose.
 Simply extract a lungo and top up with hot water.
-In comparison, this version will make a stronger, more roasty and bitter coffee, that also has a bit more caffeine.
+In comparison, this version will make a stronger, more roasty, and bitter coffee, that also has a bit more caffeine.

 Iced Coffee – Lungo shots make a great base for iced coffee where you can offset the bitterness against plenty of sugar and cream… yum!
 We’ve got some iced coffee recipes you can try out with your Nespresso machines here.